by Vera Mehta, Ed. D. | June 2001

 Second, I had not intended The Yaffe/Ruden Chronicles to become a private vehicle for writing some Job-like tale in installments of ‘The Trials and Tribulations of Yours Truly’.
 It appears to have turned into that, at least in these last two issues.
 However, since readers’ response to the March issue was so encouraging, I felt there was enough interest indicated to warrant one more Chronicle telling how it all turned out.
 Also, in these several weeks past I have had a lot of time to ponder on what I venture to think are such general interest subjects as: The Practice of Medicine, Varieties of Pain, Hospital Waiting Rooms and Institutional Food, among others.
 I will include random musings on some of these.

 The great, amazing news is that it is over and that my son Rahul and I are both alive to tell the tale.
 I am still in awe of the fact that one of my kidneys has been removed and successfully transplanted into his body.
 Despite whatever quibbles we have about specific medical practices and procedures encountered during these extraordinary past ten weeks, there is absolutely no doubt in my mind that we were most fortunate to have been able to avail ourselves of what is surely one of Western Medicine’s most triumphant achievements at least in the last century-the ability to transplant healthy organs from living donors into the bodies of recipients whose own organs are unable to serve them any longer.
-I cannot begin to express my gratitude to Pat, the Transplant Coordinator, who was always accessible and never got impatient no matter what hour of the day or night you called with a question, and the brilliant team of doctors and surgeons who made it possible for my son to get a renewed lease on life, and who gave me the gift of being the instrument through which it came about.
+I cannot begin to express my gratitude to Pat, the Transplant Coordinator, who was always accessible and never got impatient no matter what hour of the day or night you called with a question, and the brilliant team of workplace addictions doctor and surgeons who made it possible for my son to get a renewed lease on life, and who gave me the gift of being the instrument through which it came about.
 Many of you who wrote me such touching and wonderful letters after the last Chronicle came out, expressed it as the opportunity “to give life again”.
 That is indeed what it felt like and I know that I have been both humbled, and forever changed by this experience.

 #1: A Poem about Waiting